RAF Nutts Corner: Second World War

-The site was selected for use as an Royal Air Force (RAF) airfield in mid-1940 and within months construction was accorded high priority, enabling No. 120 Squadron RAF flying Consolidated Liberator to begin operations there when the station opened on 2 June 1941.
+The site was selected for use as a Royal Air Force (RAF) airfield in mid-1940 and within months construction was accorded high priority, enabling No. 120 Squadron RAF flying Consolidated Liberator to begin operations there when the station opened on 2 June 1941.
 No. 220 Squadron arrived from RAF Wick in January 1942 with Lockheed Hudsons and soon began converting to Boeing Fortress I, flying the first sortie with the type on 29 April before transferring to Ballykelly on 20 June.

 As Nutts Corner had been selected as trans-Atlantic reception centre 120 Squadron moved to Ballykelly in July 1942 and the following year the first USAAF United States Army Air Forces Boeing B-17 Flying Fortresses began to arrive.
 Although the airfield remained under overall RAF control an American presence was established on the airfield in relation to activities involved with ferrying aircraft from the United States and 385 USAAF aircraft (mostly B-17) had passed through the airfield by the end of 1943.

 July 1944 saw American activity peak when 372 aircraft arrived that month.
 The majority of transatlantic deliveries shifted to Prestwick and by the end of 1944 American activity at the airfield was minimal.
 In July 1945 the airfield began a period of use by the Royal Navy, commissioned as HMS Pintail but was returned to RAF control in April 1946.

 The following Royal Air Force squadrons and units were here at some point: